yuno-payments/yuno-docs/docs/BUILD YOUR INTEGRATION/build-your-integration/full-sdk-copy.md

 ### Merchant Client

+The Merchant Client represents your frontend application that interacts with both your backend server and the Yuno SDK.
+It handles the user-facing aspects of the payment flow, including:

 * Initiate Checkout
 * Initiate SDK with the checkout session
 * Receive One Time Token (single use)